More Efficient Privacy Amplification with Less Random Seeds via Dual Universal Hash Function: Introduction

 The concept of the $\delta$-almost {\it dual} universal$_2$ hash function, as well as the extended leftover hashing lemma for it were proposed in Refs. \cite{FS08, TH13} (c.f.
 Remark \ref{r4-4}, Section \ref{s3-3}).
-In \cite{TH13}, we also gave the explicit inclusion relation with the (conventional) universal$_2$ hash function; e.g., if an arbitrary linear and surjective hash function is universal$_2$ (with $\delta=1$), then it is automatically $\delta$-almost dual universal$_2$.
+In \cite{TH13}, we also gave the explicit inclusion relation with the (conventional) universal$_2$ hash function; e.g., if an arbitrary linear and surjective hash function is universal$_2$ (with $\delta=1$), then it is automatically $\delta'$-almost dual universal$_2$, where $\delta'$ is another constant smaller than two.
 In this sense, the $\delta$-almost dual universal$_2$ function can be regarded as an extension of the conventional universal$_2$ function.
 Several classical and quantum security evaluations have been obtained based on this new class of hash functions \cite{H-cq,H-arxiv}.
-In particular, finite-length security analysis has been done with this class \cite{HT12,HN}.
+In particular, finite-length security analysis has been done with this class \cite{HN,HT12}.